tiyd-python-2015-01/blackjack/README.md

 the Dealer object and retrieve the ruleset from GameOptions.?

 To Do:
-* - Add list of Game attributes
++ - Add list of Game attributes
-* - Add method to distribute Hands to Player and Dealer
++ - Add method to distribute Hands to Player and Dealer
-* - Add method to check the status of the game by resolving Hand values
++ - Add method to check the status of the game by resolving Hand values
 * - Add method to distribute payouts to the player
-? - Add method for determining available actions for the player (Maybe in Hand
++ - Add method for determining available actions for the player
-    Class?)
-? - Add method to retrieve the ruleset from GameOptions and create the
-    Dealer based on currently selected rules.
++ - Add method to retrieve the ruleset from GameOptions and create the Dealer based on currently selected rules.
 (Maybe in Blackjack class?)